6fusion/aws-k8s-node-watchdog/README.md

 Authorization to interact with the Kubernetes API is obtained through the usual Kubernetes-injected variables and token.

-The following environment variables are available to customize the behavior of the health check:
+The following environment variables are available to customize the behavior of the health check.
+All are optional.

 | Variable  | Purpose |
 | ------------- | ------------- |